ST10479844/IMAD-Assessment-2/README.md

 The last screenshot shows the review page with the feedback text, score text, review button and exit button.
 The score text displays your score and the feedback text gives you feedback based on that score.
 The review button navigates back to the start of the app for you to go through the quiz again and the exit button closes the entire app.

+Here is the link to my youtube video: https://youtu.be/6JuzkMtx3o?feature=shared.